Reverse Takeover Meaning

-- A public company can consider acquiring a significant stake in a private company, through an exchange of a majority of 50% ownership (most of the time) of a public company.
-In such a case, a private company becomes a subsidiary of the public company and can also be considered as pubic now
+- A public company can acquire a significant stake in a private company through an exchange of 50% ownership (most of the time) of a public company.
+In such a case, a private company becomes a subsidiary of a public company and can also be considered public.

-- At times, the public company merges with a private company through a stock swap.
-Eventually, the private company takes on significant control over the public company
+- The public company sometimes merges with a privately held company through a stock swap.
+Eventually, the private company takes on significant control over the public company.

 #1 – New York Stock Exchange

-In 2006, the New York Stock Exchange acquired Archipelago Holdings and created the ‘NYSE Arca Exchange’ in order to go public.
-Later on, it renamed itself to NYSE and started trading publicly.
+In 2006, the New York Stock Exchange acquired Archipelago Holdings and created the ‘NYSE Arca Exchange’ to go public.
+Later on, it renamed itself NYSE and started trading publicly.

 #2 – Berkshire Hathaway – Warren Buffet